libhide/book-notes/hpbn.md

 - Last-Mile latency is ironically the biggest contributor to increasing latency rather than crossing oceans or continents.

-- To connect our home or office to the Internet, the local ISP needs to route the cables throughout the neighborhood, aggregate the signal, and forward it to a local routing node.
+- To connect our home or office to the Internet, the local ISP needs to route the cables throughout the neighbourhood, aggregate the signal, and forward it to a local routing node.
 All this in practice can alone take ~10 ms of work.

 - Optical fibers have a distinct advantage when it comes to bandwidth because each fiber can carry many different wavelengths (channels) of light through a process known as wavelength-division multiplexing (WDM).